Newly Swissed Online Magazine

 Swiss Military Chocolate

 Despite the language variety, there are plenty of choices when it comes to media.
-National TV channels and local newspapers are available in all official Swiss languages, even in Romansh.
+National TV channels and local newspapers are available in all official Swiss languages, even Romansh.

 German: The most widely spoken language of Switzerland

 The main language spoken in Switzerland is Swiss German.
-Before you start bragging about your high German skills, the German spoken in Switzerland is a collection of unwritten Alemannic dialects which vary according to the region, city, valley, or even village.
+Before you start bragging about your high German skills, the German spoken in Switzerland is a collection of unwritten Alemannic dialects that vary according to the region, city, valley, or even village.

 Using dialects is often frowned upon in other countries in favor of a "clean" language.
 On the contrary, Swiss German, or Mundart, is extensively used via speech in everyday communication in Switzerland.